Best Home Security Systems for Vacation Homes in 2026

 Two of the best things about ADT are how comprehensive their protections are and how those protections can be tailored to your exact needs.
 ADT offers a few different subscription options — more on that below — but each package can be customized.
 Let’s say you’re trying to protect a lake house with a dock.
 ADT can install motion detectors and floodlight cameras to prevent people from snooping around in your boathouse.

 When I last reviewed ADT, I was extremely impressed with not only the quality of their equipment, but with how seamlessly everything worked.
-Everything is controlled from a touch-screen panel, or it can be remotely managed from their award-winning smartphone app.
+Everything is controlled from their award-winning smartphone app.
 Great news if you want to keep an eye on your cameras while you’re states away.
 It just so happened I went on vacation while my test system was installed in my house, and I was able to ask my neighbor to come pick up a package for me that had been detected by my video doorbell.
 How’s that for remote protection?

 FYI: Speaking of cameras, ADT recently partnered with Google Nest to provide more camera options for their customers.
 Read more about that in my guide to the Nest Video Doorbell and my review of the Nest Cam.